 Early Years – from Imprisonment to Political Refugee

 Solomon Nashelski was born in 1822, in Lubranitz, which was part of Russian occupied Poland.
-When he turned fourteen, Emperor Nicholas of Russia decreed that all youths, over fourteen years of age, must serve in the Russian Imperial Army.
-Solomon escaped before being sent away to serve.
-He was subsequently captured by the Prussians who imprisoned him in their fortifications at Posen.
+When he turned fourteen, Emperor Nicholas of Russia decreed that all youths over fourteen years of age, must serve in the Russian Imperial Army.
+Solomon escaped before being sent away to serve but was subsequently captured by the Prussians who imprisoned him in their fortifications at Posen.
 He remained imprisoned as a political refugee under military orders, for fifteen months.
-On his release, he was treated favourably and allowed to leave.
+On his release he was treated favourably and allowed to leave.
 He chose to go to England where he was free and able to work in several different occupations.

 In 1852, after working for Messrs D. and P. Falk and Co. for three years, Solomons sailed to the gold rush in Victoria, Australia in the hope of making his fortune.
 Here he set himself up as a general dealer in the Ballarat, Castlemaine and Inglewood gold fields.
 He returned to Melbourne and went into partnership with Mr. Julius Mendelson of Temuka, and Mr Jacob Caro (whom he later bought the ironmongery from in Christchurch) running a business of general storekeeping at Sandhurst, Little River and Yachandandah.

-When the Otago gold rush began, he sailed to Dunedin with his nephew, Hiram where they set up a general merchant store in Rattray Street.
-Two years later, Mr Jacob Caro, Mr Nashelski’s former partner, in conjunction with Mr. H. Cohn (now of Messrs B. Petersen and Co.) had opened in Christchurch, and wanted to sell their business.
+When the Otago gold rush began, he sailed to Dunedin with his nephew Hiram where they set up a general merchant store in Rattray Street.
+Two years later, Mr Jacob Caro, Mr Nashelski’s former partner, in conjunction with Mr. H. Cohn (now of Messrs B. Petersen and Co.) had opened a business in Christchurch, and wanted to sell.
 Mr Nashelski bought it and moved to Christchurch in 1864, arriving on the day the foundation stone for the Cathedral was being laid.
-Moving to the more tranquil paced life that Christchurch offered, Solomon was able to finally settle down within a Jewish community, get married, have children and build his business up.
+Moving to the more tranquil paced life that Christchurch offered, Solomon was able to finally settle down within the local Jewish community, get married, have children and build his business up.

 Before the end of 1860s Nashelski purchased Petersen’s jewellery and watchmaking business situated on High Street.
-Petersen had sold up and gone to London many years ago after selling to Cohen, Nashelski’ ex-business partner in Melbourne.
-He had purchased it and retained the name.
+Petersen had sold up and gone to London some years previously after selling to Cohen, Nashelski’ ex-business partner in Melbourne.
+Nashelski purchased it and retained the name.

-For the first few years he ran the business with Mr. H. Nashelski, but in 1876, it became solely Nashelski’s.
-For twenty years, Ludwig Berg was manager and Mr Wells, was the travelling salesman for Nasheski’s.
+For the first few years he ran the business with Hiram but in 1876 it became solely Nashelski’s.
+For twenty years Ludwig Berg was manager and Mr Wells was Nasheski’s. travelling salesman.